R4DDER5/CZ/project-scope.md

 * Content/Blog Management
 * Report/File Management
 * Statistic & SEO Management
-* Timesheet Calendar Management
+* Timesheet Calendar Management?
-* Template Management (System Generated Message(s) & Emails, Newsletter/Marketing, Report Templates)
+* Template Management (Client Portals, System Generated Message(s) & Emails, Newsletter/Marketing, Report Templates)
 * 3rd Party/API Management (Data Connection Status)

 #### SEO strategy, analytics, and social media integration.

 As default google analytics should be in place which then may be expanded to include further SEO tools.
-Monitoring of 3rd party market activity and social media tracking should also be considered if required.
+Monitoring of 3rd party market activity and social media tracking may also be considered if required but this would be a later date.
+The site will not have requirements to be highly listed on search engines as it will form as invite only.
+The SEO and statsitics will be slightly different whereby more emphasis is on tracking emails, notifications, when candidates have logged on and when tests, forms and contracts are completed.

 ### High Level Technical Requirements